magomimmo/lightning-dev-site/tutorial/01-lncli.md

 To see all the commands and options available for `lncli`, simply type `lncli --help` or `lncli -h`, or `lncli help` or `lncli h`:

 ```
-# in the same terminal window you configured lnd nodes
 lncli -h
 NAME:
    lncli - control plane for your Lightning Network Daemon (lnd)